 is payable, that fee, together with the procedure for adjusting or redetermining it, will be as recorded in Schedule One.

-In respect of any Additional Delivery Point, First Gas shall determine how it will recover its costs to design, construct, operate and maintain that Additional Delivery Point, which may include an Interconnection Fee (and, if applicable, a Termination Fee) payable by the Interconnected Party, determined in accordance with this section 11.
+In respect of any Additional Delivery Point, First Gas shall determine how it will recover its costs to design, construct, operate and maintain that Additional Delivery Point, which may include recovery via an Interconnection Fee (and, if applicable, a Termination Fee) payable by the Interconnected Party, determined in accordance with this section 11.

-If it elects to be the Odorisation Facilities owner, First Gas shall determine how it will recover its costs to design, construct, operate and maintain those facilities.
-Where it determines that a separate Odorisation Fee is payable by the Interconnected Party, First Gas will determine that fee (and any additional Termination Fee) in accordance with this section 11.
-The Odorisation Fee for a Delivery Point shall cease to be payable on expiry of the notice period referred to section 7.6, nor shall a Termination Fee be payable in respect of the relevant Odorisation Facilities in that event.
+If pursuant to section 7.5 it owns Odorisation Facilities, and elects to recover its costs to design, construct, operate and maintain them via a separate Odorisation Fee payable by the Interconnected Party, First Gas will determine that fee (and any associated Termination Fee) in accordance with this section 11.
+That Odorisation Fee shall cease to be payable on expiry of the notice period referred to section 7.6, nor shall a Termination Fee be payable in respect of those Odorisation Facilities in that event.

 Determination of Fees